jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I used many images and videos throughout the book to help explain some ideas.
-I primarily did so, to showcase how life-changing the internet is.
+I especially did so, to showcase how life-changing the internet is.
 Today, millions of regular people are communicating ideas, opinions, and information with no middle-men to control their messages.
 Not since the printing-press has information empowered ordinary people so much.
-While I very much want to help creators and their audiences realize how historic their work is, of course, all credit for the media goes to them.
+While I very much want to help creators and their audiences realize how historic their work is, of course all credit for the media goes to them.

-Also, I use Star Wars, Star Trek, Harry Potter, and other popular stories throughout the.
+Also, I use Star Wars, Star Trek, Harry Potter, and other popular stories.
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is an easier way to explain philosophy, politics, and to relate to one another.
 Of course, all due credit goes to the media's owners.

 # Introduction

 ## Politics

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
 Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV.
 Doing all these things may change the world.
-But the government is so big—with so many politicians, civil servants, and interest groups fighting for control—it will never respond to your small voice.
+But the government is so big—with so many politicians, civil servants, companies, and interest groups fighting for control it will never respond to your small voice.
 Tears or cheers don't make a person powerful.

 Deciding how to live your life does.
 Because exercising, composting, teaching your kids mathematics does change the world.
 Good decisions change and improve your world—giving you freedom from dependency and power over your part of society.
-And, since power is to politics what money is to finance, your personal choices are alwaus your most powerful political weapon.
+Since power is to politics what money is to finance, your personal choices are always your most powerful political weapon.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

-Our civilization needs you; because it's trying to evolve into the Internet Age, but the established powers of the Industrial Age is holding us back.
-To have happy lives, the middle-class must grab hold of modern tools, and join the fight to upgrade our entire civilization to a new age.
+Our civilization needs your happiness—it's trying to evolve into the Internet Age, but the established powers of the Industrial Age is holding us back.
+Our civlization is offering the middle-class a simple deal.
+If we grab hold of modern tools and join the fight to upgrade our civilization—we live happy lives again.

 ## New Tech, New Age, New Philosophy

 Life improves with better technology.
 Deaths from disease, famine, and war have all gone down as our technological power has gone up.
-While naysayers love to spread depressing news about our world today, our progress so far justifies much optimism.
+While naysayers love to spread depressing news about our world today, human progress justifies  much optimism about our future.
 Plagues used to wipe out 30-80% of our population.
 Famines were once a fact of life.
 For crying out loud, the month of March is named after "marching" to war because our ancestors did it so often.
-We have many problems today, but our technology in medicine, agriculture, education has given us today a much healthier and safer life.
+We have many problems today, but our technology in medicine, agriculture, education has given us a healthier and safer life our ancestors would call a fairytale.

 Now we have computers and the internet.
 They are game-changers.
-Laptops, digital cameras, tablets, drones, scanners, sensors are all millions of times better than just 50 years ago.
+Laptops, digital cameras, tablets, drones, digital sensors are all millions of times better than just 50 years ago.
 Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war—but only if we use them to keep inventing and stay ahead of our problems.

-In Nature, lifeforms often evolve in jumps called era and epochs.
+In Nature, lifeforms often evolve in jumps called eras or epochs.
 Likewise, humanity develops new technology in leaps; what we call "ages."
 When a new age comes, its technology is so unique and powerful; it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age, for example.

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the changes.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our evolution for years and only now have a grasp.